 Yes, you read that right.
 It’s time to be prepared for criticism.
-Many people will be supportive of your efforts.
+Many people will be supportive of your efforts of breastfeeding during the holidays.
 Yet, here are always those who have a snarky comment.
 Rehearse a few retorts that are respectful (or better yet, humorous!) so that these folks don’t get you down.
-I did an entire radio show on coping with criticism.
+I did an entire podcast on coping with criticism.

 Online shopping is the ultimate fix-it strategy for eliminating the hassle of shopping at the mall.
 However, most of us end up going to the mall at one point or another.

 If you’ve never left your nursing baby with someone before, now might not be the best time to try it.
 Plan ahead if you take your baby with you.
 If your baby is easily distracted in crowded or unfamiliar settings, call ahead to see if there is a quiet place to nurse.
 Many anchor stores offer nice lounges.

 Eat, drink and be merry – in moderation

 Certainly, moderation is the key to consuming any food or beverage, whether you’re nursing or not!

 Don’t hesitate to try foods that you don’t usually eat.
 Such foods probably won’t bother you or your baby at all.
 But try not to overindulge, just in case.